stacks-network/docs/_core/smart/clarityRef.md

 (get-block-info time 10) ;; Returns 1557860301
 ```

-Because the Clarity language is in pre-release, the block properties that are fetched are simulated properties from a SQLite database.
+Because the Clarity language is in early release, the block properties that are fetched are simulated properties from a SQLite database.
 The available property names are:

 <table class="uk-table">
   <tr>